jennjkim/jennjkim.github.io/projects/alien_invaders.md

 ```

 Ultimately, completing this project helped me understand the significance of collaboration and design principles in complex coding projects.
 Throughout the process, I gained a greater ability to manage and organize code and practiced working with official class documentation and APIs.
 The project also served as a valuable opportunity to further develop my skills in Python and GUI programming.

-Here is a video that shows a demonstration of the game in action.